 The chosen cut of the diamond such as round, cushion, emerald or heart is also paramount to the appearance of size and it's overall carat weight.

 The Monroe Yorke Diamonds Printable Actual Size Chart

 Print this page to see the actual size of diamonds of various lengths (in millimetres) Use a ruler to confirm that millimetre guides print at actual size.
 If not, reprint the page, after the page scaling has been set to 'none' on your print dialogue box.
 The typical carat weight range is also given as a reference for each size.

 All diamonds should be assessed by and for their unique qualities.
-For more information and advice regarding 'carat weight,' contact My Diamonds on 0800 766 567 and speak with one of our professional diamond specialists.
+For more information and advice regarding 'carat weight,' contact Monroe Yorke Diamonds on 1800 766 567 and speak with one of our professional diamond specialists.